Polynesian Cultural Center: Hā–Breath of Life

 In addition to the daytime exhibits and demonstrations, PCC features an evening show for an additional charge.
-As of 2009 the show is a multicultural Polynesian show titled Hā–Breath of Life which The New York Times described as "a vivid, energetic production that highlights song and dance from the indigenous cultures of the South Pacific".
-The show features songs and dances from throughout Polynesia, including the hula, tamure, otea, titi torea, haka, poi, meke, tauʻolunga, and Taualuga.
+As of 2009, the show is a multicultural Polynesian show titled Hā–Breath of Life, which The New York Times described as "a vivid, energetic production that highlights song and dance from the indigenous cultures of the South Pacific."
+The show features songs and dances throughout Polynesia, including the hula, tamure, otea, titi torea, haka, poi, meke, tauʻolunga, and Taualuga.
 Past shows include "This is Polynesia", "Mana: The Spirit of Our People.", and Horizons: Where the Sea Meets the Sky.
-The show reportedly has a cast of 100 performers and they perform six-evenings-a-week.
+The show reportedly has a cast of 100 performers, and they perform six evenings a week.

 Huki: A Canoe Celebration

-The Lagoon hosts a parade of canoes that showcases the signature dances of each of Polynesian culture.
-The current show, "Huki: A Canoe Celebration", which premiered in August 2018, was preceded by "Rainbows of Paradise", "This is Polynesia" and "Ancient Legends of Polynesia".
+The Lagoon hosts a parade of canoes that showcase the signature dances of each Polynesian culture.
+The current show, Huki: A Canoe Celebration, which premiered in August 2018, was preceded by Rainbows of Paradise, This is Polynesia, and Ancient Legends of Polynesia.

 Villages

-Each of the major Polynesian cultures has its own section, centered on a traditional village.
+Each major of Polynesian culture has its section centered on a traditional village.
 Hourly performances and cultural learning experiences take place in these villages.
 Villages include: